ArthurS1/workshops/blender/README.md

 > - Unwrap your two objects
 > - Assign the trunck to the brown pixel and the leafs to the green pixel

+#### Bonus round

+> - Checkout blender render features
+> - Checkout blender lighting features

 ## Animating models

+### Intro to rigging

+Up until now we have only been moving, rotating & scaling entire objects.
+But what is you want to animate vertices ?
+Well there are a few ways of doing just that.

+#### Step 1 - the wind on the leaves

+> - Use shape keys to interpolate between two randomization of the trees leaves

+#### Step 2 - the wind on the entire tree

+> - Create a NURBS curve
+> - Link the curve with a curve modifier to your tree
+> - Make it wiggle with shape keys

+#### Step 3 - steve walk cycle

+> - Download steve.blend and append (checkout the difference between appending and linking external blender libraries) it to your project with the tree
+> - Create an armature
+> - Add bones
+> - Modify weights
+> - Make him walk !